bharathproflujo/NFT-ERC1155/README.md

 pinata = PinataPy(<pinata_api_key>, <pinata_secret_api_key>)
 ```

-## Steps to be followed to Mint ERC1155:
+## Steps to be followed to Mint ERC1155 NFT:
 1. Convert digital asset into IPFS hash
 2. Create a .json file and put the IPFS hash in it
 3. Convert the .json file as IPFS Hash and get the IPFS